 Why visit Malaysia?

 If you go to Malaysia, you can choose between two very different experiences.
 They can either visit the Malay Peninsula, which has an ultramodern capital, Kuala Lumpur, and a blend of Malay, Chinese, Indian, and European cultures.

 Or they can visit the Malaysian Borneo.
 Here they will find orangutans and remote tribes in the wild jungles as well as granite peaks, massive trees, and waterfalls.
-There are also beautiful islands, excellent diving, colonial towns to explore, and luxury resorts for those who seek to be pampered.
+There are also beautiful islands, excellent diving, colonial towns to explore, and luxury resorts.

 For those who seek pristine white beaches, Langkawi offers 99 islands to choose from.
 An archipelago in the Andaman Sea, it is Malaysia’s heaviest tourist destination.